autopkg/nstrauss-recipes/Lightspeed Relay/README.md

 Some applications without proxy support might not be filtered.
 Depending on your environment, that may be a good or bad thing.

 ## Kextless Recipe with Certificate Material
 Due to certificate trust changes in Big Sur, it's now a requirement to install the Lightspeed CA certificate via MDM.
 Relay smart agent 1.6.0 no longer generates and installs a trusted root certificate using the included `makeca` utility.
-Customers need to get access to the utility from Lightspeed support.
+Customers can get the utility here - [https://help.lightspeedsystems.com/s/article/Lightspeed-Filter-Agent-for-MacOS-Installation-Instructions](https://help.lightspeedsystems.com/s/article/Lightspeed-Filter-Agent-for-MacOS-Installation-Instructions).
 Running `makeca` will generate a new root certificate and supporting certificate material.

 - ca_key.pem
 - ca.cer